-Host vehicles, remote vehicles.
-HVs represents vehicles involved in the accident.
-RVs represent neighbouring vehicles.
-Signs and traffic signals provide dynamic environmental input to the accident report.
-Not applicable.
-OEM and government data centres are receiving the reports Vulnerable road users provide dynamic environmental input to the report Weather and road conditions provide environmental input to the report Surveillance cameras provide a capture video recording of the accident Sends accident reports to OEMs, government and insurance data centres.
-HV needs to send an accident report containing a time-windowed recording of vehicle systems data, rich sensory information and dynamic environmental conditions to OEM and government/insurance data centres.
-Assumptions will be required for the following information: Extent of scenario application zone Parties involved have agreed to sharing information and reporting in the event of a collision Capturing data recordings needs to adhere to regulatory rules where applicable Global.
-Private Data Centers Government Data Centers Accident Report Vehicle Data Vehicle Data Scenario Application Zone The 'accident report' scenario is enacted when one or more HV's are involved in an accident.
-If the 'accident report' scenario is enacted when: Locations and dynamics are collected from HVs Vehicle system data recordings are collected from HVs Locations and dynamics are collected from RVs in the scenario application zone Dynamic environmental data is collected from sources in the scenario application zone Video recording are collected from cameras in the scenario application zone An accident report is sent to appropriate data centres.
-Accident report is sent to appropriate data centres.
-Accident report is sent to appropriate data centres.
-Accident report includes a captured time window of: Position and dynamics of HVs Vehicle system data of HVs Video from nearby cameras Environmental data including: Position and dynamics of RVs Position and dynamics of vulnerable road users Position, nature and state of traffic signals, signs, etc.
+Automotive Association 1 Surveillance cameras provide a capture video recording of the accident.
+Goal Sends accident reports to OEMs, government and insurance data centres.
+Needs HV needs to send an accident report containing a time-windowed recording of vehicle systems data, rich sensory information and dynamic environmental conditions to OEM and government/insurance data centres.
+Constraints/ Presumptions Assumptions will be required for the following information Extent of scenario application zone Parties involved have agreed to sharing information and reporting in the event of a collision.
+Capturing data recordings needs to adhere to regulatory rules where applicable.
+Geographic Scope Global.
+Illustrations Accident Report Pre-Conditions The 'accident report' scenario is enacted when one or more HV's are involved in an accident.
+Main Event Flow If the 'accident report' scenario is enacted when: Locations and dynamics are collected from HVs.
+Vehicle system data recordings are collected from HVs.
+Locations and dynamics are collected from RVs in the scenario application zone.
+Dynamic environmental data are collected from sources in the scenario application zone.
+Video recording are collected from cameras in the scenario application zone.
+An accident report is sent to appropriate data centres.
+Post-Conditions Accident report is sent to appropriate data centres.
+Information Requirements Accident report includes a captured time window of Position and dynamics of HVs Vehicle system data of HVs Video from nearby cameras Environmental data including Position and dynamics of RVs

+Position and dynamics of vulnerable road users Position, nature and state of traffic signals, signs, etc. Weather and road conditions